On Selection of Cross-Section Averages in Non-stationary Environments: Econometric Setup

-Assumption 1 (a) treats factors very flexibly and allows us perform comparative statics, as $\tau \to 1$ increases persistence of the process.
-We are not interested in a specific model for $\*F$, but \cite{magdalinos2009limit} allow us vary $\tau$ and give theoretical guarantees, such as $\frac{1}{T^{1+\tau}}\*F'\*F\to_p\+\Sigma_{\*F}$, which is a constant positive definite matrix.
-Part (b) ensures that we return to the usual stationarity conditions under $\tau=0$.
+Assumption 1 (a) treats the factors very flexibly and offers comparative statics, as $\tau \to 1$ increases persistence of the process.
+We are not interested in a specific model for $\*F$, but \cite{magdalinos2009limit} allow us to vary $\tau$ and give theoretical guarantees, such as $\frac{1}{T^{1+\tau}}\*F'\*F\to_p\+\Sigma_{\*F}$, which is a constant positive definite matrix.
+The current specification ensures that we return to the usual stationarity conditions under $\tau=0$, as the eigenvalues of $\*I_m-\*G$ lie within a unit circle, so that the process can be inverted and admit a representation of $MA(\infty)$.
 Assumption 2 (a) is split into two parts.
-If the idiosyncratics $\{\*e_{i,t}\}$ are correlated over time, for $\*E_i=[\*e_{i,1},\ldots, \*e_{i,T}]'$, $\frac{1}{T^{1+\tau}}\*F'\*E_i$ converges to zero too slow for our purposes, which would dominate and obscure the very effect of factor persistence on IC, and we would like to avoid this (see Lemma 3.1 in \citealp{magdalinos2009limit}).
-We present simulations under serial correlation in the Supplement, which does not demonstrate a major negative effect on IC.
-The rest of the assumptions are standard, as they ensure mutual independence of factors and the error terms (Assumption 3), weak cross-section dependence of idiosyncratics (Assumption 2 (b)) and informativeness of the loadings (rank condition in Assumption 4).
-The loadings are random as in e.g. \cite{Pesaran2006}, but they can also be treated as deterministic parameters.\\
+If the idiosyncratics $\{\*e_{i,t}\}$ are correlated over time, for $\*E_i=[\*e_{i,1},\ldots, \*e_{i,T}]'$, we have that $\left\|\frac{1}{T^{1+\tau}}\*F'\*E_i\right\|=O_p(T^{-\tau/2})$ (see Lemma 3.1 in \citealp{magdalinos2009limit}), which is too slow to demonstrate that the factor estimation error is negligible.
+In order not to obscure the very effect of factor persistence on IC, we restrict the correlation of idiosyncratics and show that $\left\|\frac{1}{T^{1+\tau}}\*F'\*E_i\right\|=O_p(T^{-(1+\tau)/2})$ as needed (see our auxiliary results in the Supplementary material, and a comparative rate requirement when $\tau=0$ in e.g. \citealp{Karabiyik2017}).
+We present simulations under serial correlation in the Supplement, which do not show any negative effect on IC.
+The rest of the assumptions are standard, as they ensure weak cross-section dependence of the idiosyncratics (Assumption 2 (b)), mutual independence of factors and the error terms (Assumption 3; see also \citealp{Pesaran2006}), and informativeness of the loadings (rank condition in Assumption 4).
+The loadings are deterministic, but they can also admit a random coefficient model (see e.g. \citealp{de2021bias}).
+In our assumptions, we cover $k+1$ variables in order to accommodate MW, as well. \\